 - Tied to retirement savings: Employer retirement contributions are often tied to how much the employee sets aside for retirement.
 But in some cases, an employer may offer to contribute to your retirement if you put a certain percentage of your paycheck toward student loans instead.

-- Trade unused vacation time: At least one company allows employees to apply some of their unused paid time off toward their student loans instead of carrying it over to the following year.
+- Trade unused vacation time: At least one company allows employees to apply some unused paid time off toward their student loans instead of carrying it over to the following year.

 How employer student loan repayment gets taxed

 In the past, student loan repayment assistance payments were considered taxable income to the employees and were subject to payroll taxes.
 But when the CARES Act passed in March 2020 as part of the relief provided amid the coronavirus pandemic, it allowed employers to provide up to $5,250 in annual student loan repayment assistance without tax consequences for the employer or the employee.
 The Consolidated Appropriations Act extended the tax break through 2025.

-Note, however, that the $5,250 limit is a combined limit that also includes tuition assistance programs.
+Note, however, that the $5,250 limit is a combined limit that also includes employer-provided tuition assistance programs.
 Many companies also offer tuition reimbursement, which is different than student loan reimbursement.

 How to access employer student loan repayment benefits

-If you’re working for a private employer that offers student loan repayment assistance, you may need to be with the company for a set period before you’re eligible, but some companies offer the benefit from the start.
+If you’re working for a private employer that offers student loan repayment assistance, you may need to be with the company for a set period before you’re eligible.
+Some companies offer the benefit from the start.

 Alternatively, you may be able to access student loan repayment assistance programs through a federal or state government agency based on your career choice.
-For example, health professionals, public defenders, military members and STEM workers may be eligible for loan repayment assistance programs (LRAPs).
-Do some research online to find out if a government program exists for your occupation and whether you qualify.
+For example, health professionals, public defenders, military members and STEM workers may be eligible for loan repayment assistance programs.
+Do some research to find out if a government program exists for your occupation and whether you qualify.

-More and more private companies are starting to offer student loan repayment assistance programs, so it’s difficult to provide a comprehensive list.
+More and more private companies are starting to offer student loan repayment assistance programs, so it isn’t easy to provide a comprehensive list.
 Employers who offer student loan repayment benefits include firms like Ally Financial, Chegg, Google and more.